vothane/ace_of_spades/README.md

 ```
 git clone https://github.com/vothane/aceshigh.git
 ```

-go into aceshigh dir and in a terminal with jruby active, run:
+go into aceshigh dir and in a terminal with JRuby active, run:

 ```